Metacorp

 2. Improved Project Planning & Design

-• Helps in better site selection and process optimization.
+• Assists in better site selection and process optimization.

 • Reduces pollution load and improves operational efficiency through early planning.